gruepr/gruepr/README.md

         The datafile must be a comma-separated-values (.csv) file with these contents:
            - header row, contains only the comma-separated question texts
            - each student on a separate row, starting at the row immediately after the header
-           - in each row, comma-separated values are, in order:
+           - in each row, comma-separated values are:
                ~ timestamp
                ~ first name or preferred name
                ~ last name
-               ~ email
+               ~ [optional] email
                ~ [optional] "Woman", "Man", or any number of additional gender categories ("Prefer not to say", "Nonbinary", etc.)
                ~ [optional] self-reported racial/ethnic/cultural background